As Ukraine loses troops, how long can it keep up the fight? - NewsBreak

 As Ukraine loses troops, how long can it keep up the fight?

 Col. Oleksandr Makhachek left behind a widow, Elena, and their daughters Olena and Myroslava-Oleksandra.
-In the first 100 days of war, his grave was the 40th dug in the military cemetery in Zhytomyr, 90 miles (140 kilometers) west of the capital, Kyiv.
+In the first 100 days of war, his grave was the 40th that the diggers have dug in the military cemetery in Zhytomyr, 90 miles (140 kilometers) west of the capital, Kyiv.

 He was killed May 30 in the Luhansk region of eastern Ukraine where the fighting is raging.
 Nearby, the burial notice on the also freshly dug grave of Viacheslav Dvornitskyi says he died May 27.
 Other graves also showed soldiers killed within days of each other — on May 10, 9th, 7th and 5th.
 And this is just one cemetery, in just one of Ukraine's cities, towns and villages laying soldiers to rest.